tw93/Maple/README.md

 ## Support

-1. I have two cats, TangYuan and Coke.
+1. I have two cats, TangYuan & Coke.
 If you think Pake delights your life, you can feed them <a href="https://miaoyan.app/cats.html?name=Maple" target="_blank">some canned food 🥩</a>.
 2. If you like Pake, you can star it on GitHub.
 Also, welcome to recommend Maple Bookmarks to your friends.
 3. You can follow my [Twitter](https://twitter.com/HiTw93) to get the latest news of Pake or join our [Telegram](https://t.me/+GclQS9ZnxyI2ODQ1) chat group.
 4. I hope that you enjoy playing with it.
 Let us know if you find a website that would be great for a Mac App!